khanh1412/opengl/README.md

 # opengl

-cross platform opengl_with_glfw_and_glew
+cross platform opengl

-This repository holds the code of OpenGL API abstraction written in C++
+This repository holds the code of OpenGL API abstraction with CUDA integration written in C++

 https://youtu.be/G___d39DK1g